infotel4iarc/CanReg5-RestAPI/readme.md

 - Rest-api:
   - Use Spring Security
   - Use Basic Authentication that is a standard = the api clients will know how to use it

+#### User
+User can be managed using user manager in CanReg.
+The role using to access api functionalities is currently `ANALYST`.
+This can be modified in properties.

 ### Import the data in a holding database
 - The data are imported in a holding database = not the current database.